Here’s What It’s Like At The Headquarters Of The Teens Working To Stop Mass Shootings

 On Saturday, they fanned out across the television networks, giving as many interviews as they could.

 At a Fort Lauderdale rally, senior Emma González delivered a fiery speech against President Trump and the NRA, which quickly went viral and was seen by millions around the globe.
 “The people in the government who are voted into power are lying to us,” she told the crowd through tears.
-“And us kids seem to be the only ones who notice and are prepared to call B.S.”
+“And us kids seem to be the only ones who notice and are prepared to call BS.”

 By Sunday night, as their names and movement trended worldwide, the teens regrouped in a makeshift “headquarters” in a living room.
-Some of the students hold leadership positions at their school so they’re used to planning committees and meetings.
-(As people online tweeted that González should run for president, she joked that she already is president — of her school’s Gay Straight Alliance.)
+Some of the students hold leadership positions at their school, so they’re used to planning committees and meetings.
+(As people online tweeted that González should run for president, she joked that she already is president — of her school’s Gay–Straight Alliance.)

 Although the room was big, the students worked closely together on a rug, making decisions communally.
-When media outlets rang to schedule interviews, the calls were sometimes put on hold so the group could plan and schedule collectively, as if they’ve been doing this for years.
+When media outlets rang to schedule interviews, the calls were sometimes put on hold so the group could plan and schedule collectively, as if they’d been doing this for years.

 Occasionally, the trauma from Wednesday bubbled up again.
 At one point that day, a student had a panic attack, while another later cried on the floor.

-John Barnitt, 17, could still recount seeing classmates “dropping their backpacks and kicking their flip flops off to run faster way from the crime scene.”
+John Barnitt, 17, could still recount seeing classmates “dropping their backpacks and kicking their flip-flops off to run faster way from the crime scene.”
 It was only when he found his mom, who was waiting with what he described as “eager, tear-filled eyes,” that he felt safe.

 Like the other organizers, Kasky said that the activism was his method for coping with the grief.
-“Unfortunately the bad feelings, and the reminders of everything that’s happened are coming at all the wrong times,” Kasky told BuzzFeed News.
+“Unfortunately the bad feelings and the reminders of everything that’s happened are coming at all the wrong times,” Kasky told BuzzFeed News.

-In these moments, the group repeated a mantra, reminding each other that they were doing this for the students — their classmates — who died on Valentine’s Day.
+In these moments, the group repeated a mantra, reminding one another that they were doing this for the students — their classmates — who died on Valentine’s Day.
 They don’t want this to happen to other “kids,” they said, as if they weren’t kids themselves.

 The week ahead is mapped out on whiteboards that were purchased at Target.
 On the boards are the names of the organizers, with their commitments for the week, and green tape dividing the days in makeshift fashion.
 Major news network appointments are mixed in with the times of funerals.

 As others answered phone calls, Jaclyn Corin, the 17-year-old in charge of logistics for the Tallahassee event on Wednesday, worked on a press release about the event — although she referred to it as “an essay.”
 The teens are planning to meet with Florida’s attorney general, House speaker, and Senate president.
+(Gov. Rick Scott's office told BuzzFeed News on Tuesday he would also meet with the students.)
 “REMEMBER: THIS IS ALL AT A STATE LEVEL,” Corin wrote in capital letters in the final press release.

 Around 10 p.m., concerned parents began to call.
 One student mentioned she was supposed to be home at a certain time, while another negotiated with his folks, who seemed to be telling him to get more rest.